Kamal Ahmed Rizvi

 Syed Kamal Ahmed Rizvi (1 May 1930 – 17 December 2015) was a Pakistani television actor and playwright.
 He was born in Bihar, British India and died in Karachi, Pakistan.
 Rizvi wrote and starred in the comedy series Alif Noon (1981-82 TV season), and won a Pride of Performance Award in 1989.
 Considered a founding father of theatre in Pakistan, he was also a director, translator, editor and a painter.

 Early life

 Kamal Ahmed Rizvi and his family had migrated to Karachi, Pakistan from Bihar, British India after 1947.
 During his early days in Karachi, he lived in an apartment in Arambagh area, before moving to Lahore to meet his idol, the renowned short story writer Saadat Hasan Manto with whom he spent a lot of precious time in Lahore in the early 1950s, and was influenced by him.
-Rizvi was generally impressed by the Progressive Writers' Movement people that he associated with in Lahore and Karachi.
-In Karachi, Saddar's Café George became his Pak Tea House (Lahore's famous hangout centre for leftist writers and intellectuals).
-Rizvi used to spend many hours here talking with then renowned writers like Ibrahim Jalees and Shaukat Siddiqui.
+Rizvi was generally impressed by the Progressive Writers' Movement members that he associated with in Lahore and Karachi.
+In Karachi, Saddar's Café George became his version of Pak Tea House (Lahore's famous hangout centre for leftist writers and intellectuals).
+Rizvi used to spend many hours here talking with renowned writers like Ibrahim Jalees and Shaukat Siddiqui.